timgit/pg-boss/docs/usage.md

 ### `publishOnce(name, data, options, key)`

-Publish a job with a unique key to make sure it isn't processed more than once.
-Any other jobs published during this archive interval with the same queue name and key will be rejected.
+Publish a job with a unique key to only allow 1 job to be in created, retry, or active state at a time.

+This is a convenience version of `publish()` with the `singletonKey` option assigned.

+### `publishSingleton(name, data, options)`

+Publish a job but only allow 1 job to be in created or retry state at at time.

 This is a convenience version of `publish()` with the `singletonKey` option assigned.